jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }
 ```

-Don't be fooled: Inside the handler-code the "old" state would be available; we simply do not need it for our
+Don't be fooled: Inside the handler-code, the "old" state would be available; we simply do not need it for our
 implementation.
 Just to make this more explicit, look at this:
 ```kotlin
 val clear: Handler<Unit> = handle { persons ->